karimhbadr1/DataCamp/README.md

  - Course 3: Introduction to the Tidyverse
  - Course 4: Data Manipulation with dplyr
  - Course 5: Joining Data with dplyr
+ - Course 6: Introduction to Data Visualization with ggplot2
+ - Course 7: Intermediate Data Visualization with ggplot2